Implicit Regularization and Momentum Algorithms in Nonlinearly Parameterized Adaptive Control and Prediction: Introduction

 \subsection{Paper outline}

 The paper is organized as follows.
-In Section~\ref{sec:adaptive}, we present some required mathematical background on direct adaptive control in the linearly and nonlinearly parameterized settings.
-In Section~\ref{sec:nat} we analyze the implicit bias of adaptive control algorithms, while in Section~\ref{sec:obs_predict} we consider general observer and dynamics predictor design, Hamiltonian dynamics prediction, control of Lagrangian systems, and estimation of recurrent neural networks.
-In Section~\ref{sec:vg_bl} we provide background for our development of momentum algorithms, including a review of the velocity gradient formalism (Section~\ref{ssec:sg}) and the Bregman Lagrangian (Section~\ref{ssec:breg}).
-In Section~\ref{sec:main} we present adaptive control algorithms with momentum, and we extend them to the non-Euclidean setting in Section~\ref{sec:ho_nat}.
+In Section~\ref{sec:adaptive}, we present some required mathematical background on direct adaptive control in the linearly and nonlinearly parameterized settings, along with a review of velocity gradient methods.
+In Section~\ref{sec:nat} we analyze the implicit bias of adaptive control algorithms.
+In Section~\ref{sec:obs_predict} we consider observer and dynamics predictor design, Hamiltonian dynamics prediction, control of Lagrangian systems, and estimation of recurrent neural networks.
+In Section~\ref{ssec:breg}, we provide a review of the Bregman Lagrangian, and use it in Section~\ref{sec:main} to devise new higher-order adaptation algorithms with momentum.
+We extend these to the non-Euclidean section in Section~\ref{sec:ho_nat}.
+In Section~\ref{ssec:elastic}, we discuss extensions of our adaptation laws to distributed settings.
 We illustrate our results via simulation in Section~\ref{sec:sim}, and we conclude with some closing remarks and future directions in Section~\ref{sec:conc}.